TStrecha/EndpointsMonitoringService/README.md

 ### Adding new features
 If you have added a new feature, please make a Unit test to test this feature.
 Make a few test cases in which at least one will succeed and one will fail on purpose.
 Also, make sure all test including the previous ones do work by running `mvn test`.
 If not, change previous tests to make them work.

+### Validation
+For validation of entities or DTOs, please use the `ValidationErrorDTO` class.
+Do not validate through Spring annotations.
+The `ValidationErrorDTO` class ensures that every validation failure will throw the same error and provide more information for the client than a normal Spring annotation would.

 ### Changing pom
 If you have changed `pom.xml` run `mvn dependency:analyze` to list unused dependencies.
 Look through that list and remove those dependencies that are not needed.